jmansiya/geeksHubs_infra_base/README.md

 # base

-This stack has pre-commit settings for the app before it is submitted to the repository
+TEST This stack has pre-commit settings for the app before it is submitted to the repository